btnhutdev/OAS.FE/README.md

 * After installation, next you install MS SQL Server version 2022 or later.
 * You can install an IDE to code C# such as Visual Studio or another IDE, my project uses Visual Studio 2022.
 * Install Redis version = 3.0.504 or later.
+* Install Jenkins version 2.426.1 or later (If you do not need the CICD function, you can skip this step).
+* Install IIS (Internet Information Services) version 10 or later (If you do not need deploy in IIS, you can skip this step).
 * Next, you can Clone the source code or Download the Zip file project OAS.FE.
 * **Note**: This project only contains the front-end source code of the project, if you need the full project, you need to install the OAS.BE project in my github.
 I have a pin on my github homepage or you can refer to it [**here**](https://github.com/btnhutdev/OAS.BE)
 * You also need to customize information such as AWS account, Email Configuration, Connection Strings, JWT Token,... in the following projects: